Guidance for care providers on overseas recruitment

 It is vital that care providers meet the duties set out in the sponsorship licence.

-Providers must remain vigilant for signs of exploitation and take appropriate steps to report concerns.
-This is particularly important when engaging agency or temporary workers who are not directly employed by your organisation.
+Providers must remain vigilant for signs of exploitation and report concerns.
+This is particularly important when using agency or temporary workers who are not directly employed by your organisation.

 Reporting concerns

-Providers are encouraged to raise concerns or suspicions related to breach of sponsorship obligations, employment abuse and modern slavery.
+Providers should raise concerns or suspicions related to breach of sponsorship obligations, employment abuse and modern slavery.

 Online contacts

-Care Quality Commission (cqc.org.uk): If you have concerns about a care home, home-care agency or other adult social care service
+Care Quality Commission: If you have concerns about a care home, home care agency or other adult social care service

-Gangmasters & Labour Abuse Authority (GLAA): if you have concerns about labour abuse or modern slavery.
+Gangmasters and Labour Abuse Authority (GLAA): if you have concerns about labour abuse or modern slavery.

 Useful resources, guidance and legislation

-Code of practice for the international recruitment of health and social care personnel in England - Sets out the principles and best practice benchmarks health and social care employers and recruitment agencies must follow to ensure effective, ethical international recruitment.
+Code of practice for the international recruitment of health and social care personnel: The principles and best practice that health and social care employers and recruitment agencies must follow.
+This ensures effective, ethical international recruitment.

-Workers and Temporary Workers: Guidance for Sponsors – Provides information on how to sponsor an overseas worker on the Worker and Temporary Worker Immigration routes.
-This details the duties of a sponsor and what UKVI will do to check procedures and when they may revoke a licence.
+Information on how to sponsor an overseas worker on the Worker and Temporary Worker immigration routes.
+This details the duties of a sponsor, what UK Visas and Immigration will do to check procedures, and when they may revoke a licence.